-- If there is a malfunction, the airbag and belt tension device system cannot properly perform its protective function. - If a malfunction occured, have the system checked immediately by a qualified workshop.
-Otherwise, in the event of an accident, the airbag system and belt tension devices may not be triggered, or may not be triggered correctly.
+• If there is a malfunction, the airbag and belt tension device system cannot properly perform its protective function.

+• If a malfunction should occur, have the system checked immediately by a qualified workshop.
+Otherwise there is a risk that, in the event of an accident, the airbag system and belt tension devices may not be triggered, or may not be triggered correctly.

-Repairs, maintenance and disposal of the airbags
+Repair, care and disposal of the airbags

 The parts of the airbag system are installed in various places in your vehicle.
-If you work on the airbag system or remove and fit parts of the system when performing other repair work, parts of the airbag system may be damaged.
+If you work on the airbag system or remove and install parts of the system when performing other repair work, parts of the airbag system may be damaged.
 The consequence may be that, in the event of an accident, the airbag inflates incorrectly or does not inflate at all.